Grob G 109

-The Grob G109 is a light aircraft developed by Grob Aircraft AG of Mindelheim Mattsies in Germany.
-It first flew (G109 prototype, and then production G109A form) in 1980.
-The G109B followed in 1984.
-It is a two-seat self-launching motor glider in which the pilot and passenger or student sit side by side, with good visibility provided by large windows.
+The Grob G 109 is a light general aviation aircraft developed by Grob Aircraft AG of Mindelheim Mattsies in Germany.
+It first flew (G 109 prototype, and then production G 109A form) in 1980.
+The G 109B followed in 1984.
+It is a two-seat self-launching motor glider, in which the pilot and passenger or student sit side by side, with good visibility provided by large windows.

-As well as normal civilian use this aircraft was also used in the Royal Air Force Volunteer Gliding Squadrons (VGS) to train air cadets through the gliding induction, and gliding scholarship courses up until 5 May 2018, when it was retired from service.
-The Grob 109B was known in RAF service as the Vigilant T1.
-The G 109 was the first motor glider built using composite construction to be granted Federal Aviation Administration approval.
+As well as conventional civilian use, the G 109B variant was also used in military service by the Volunteer Gliding Squadrons (VGS) of the Royal Air Force (RAF) to train air cadets through the gliding induction, and gliding scholarship courses up until 5 May 2018, when it was retired from RAF service.
+The Grob G 109B was known in RAF service as the Vigilant T1.
+The Grob G 109 was the first motor glider built using glass-reinforced plastic composite construction to be granted Federal Aviation Administration approval.